frandieguez/mabishu-apache-autoindex/README.md

 # mabishu-apache-autoindex: An autoindex theme for Apache autoindex module with Mabishu Studio branding

-Index-Style is a set of html, css and image files designed to work together with the mod_autoindex module to make the default Apache file listings look a little nicer.
-The UI design is based almost entirely on the great work done by the guys at [Repos-Style](http://www.reposstyle.com/), although the code itself is largely done from scratch (as mod_autoindex doesn’t support XSLT).
+mabishu-apache-autoindex is a set of html, css, icons and image files designed to work together with the mod_autoindex module to make the default Apache file listings look a little nicer.

 ## Installation

-First, get a copy of the "include" folder – the easiest way is to change to the document root of the domain you want to style, and check it out from subversion (in my case the domain will be download.recurser.com ) :
+First, get a copy of the "include" folder – the easiest way is to change to the document root of the domain you want to style, and check it out from
+git:

  $ cd /var/www/YOUR.VHOST.LOCAL
  $ git clone http://github.com/frandieguez/mabishu-apache-autoindex.git